What Music Theory Should Guitar Players Learn? The Answers...

 2. Scales: Understand the importance of scales.
 From the Chromatic scale to the Major scale, these are the building blocks of music.

 3. Intervals: Intervals are the backbone of everything you play on guitar.
-To avoid hitting a brick wall on guitar you must understand of scale interval formulas and chord interval formulas.
+To avoid hitting a brick wall on the guitar, you must understand scale interval formulas and chord interval formulas (aka how chords and scales are made).

 4. Key Signatures: Think of a key like a musical recipe card.
 Just as a recipe lists the ingredients that go together to make a particular meal, a key signature tells you what notes and chords fit together to make a song.

 You're limiting yourself!
 Knowing the meat and potatoes of how chords are made will open up a whole new world of possibilities on the guitar for you.

 6. Chord Progressions: Being able to work out the chords in a piece of music quickly means you'll be able to learn any song you desire and come up with your own creations too.

-Strive for your best, you’ll have more fun when you see you’re improving.
+Strive for your best; you’ll have more fun when you see you’re improving.
 But know you’ll automatically get better at playing the guitar by just being there doing it and letting go.

 Important Final Thought: